ctrautma/RHEL_NIC_QUALIFICATION/README.md

  To use cores 44,20 if your NIC is on Numa 0 you would use a mask of 040000040000 To use cores 44,20 and 42,18 I would use a mask of 050000050000

+ If you need help calculating a mask string you can use the pmdmask.sh script which will calculate out the hex string for you.

     PMD2MASK="040000040000"
     PMD4MASK="050000050000"